 NeonMind is busy with a preclinical trial at the University of British Columbia investigating psilocybin’s potential to help people lose weight.
 The company is also developing a Phase 2 Human Clinical Trial, slated to start in 2022.

-The potential of Magic Mushrooms Canada to treat disorders that have traditionally been resistant to treatment lies in its ability to change how people think and behave.
+The potential of daddy long legs mushrooms Canada to treat disorders that have traditionally been resistant to treatment lies in its ability to change how people think and behave.
 Both microdosing and macrodosing seem to have this effect.

 Obesity causes many diseases and health problems and the WHO has formally recognized it as a global epidemic.